cordialgerm/foe_foundry/data/5e_canonical/hell_hound.md

 ***Bite***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 7 (1d8+3) piercing damage plus 7 (2d6) fire damage.

 ***Fire Breath (Recharge 5-6)***.
 The hound exhales fire in a 15-foot cone.
-Each creature in that area must make a DC 12 Dexterity saving throw, taking 21 (6d6) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 12 Dexterity saving throw, taking 21 (6d6) fire damage on a failed save, or half as much damage on a successful one.</statblock>